KpihX/my-way/README.md

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][Leaflet] library as a runtime dependency of your application, you would run following command:

 ```
 npm install --save --save-exact leaflet
 ```

-To benefit from TypeScript type definitions from [DefinitelyTyped][] repository in development, you would run following command:
+To benefit from TypeScript type definitions from [DefinitelyTyped][DefinitelyTyped] repository in development, you would run following command:

 ```
 npm install --save-dev --save-exact @types/leaflet
 ```

-Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][] knows about them:
+Then you would import the JS and CSS files specified in library's installation instructions so that [Webpack][Webpack] knows about them:
 Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][Using JHipster in development].

 ## Building for production

 ### Packaging as jar

-To build the final jar and optimize the myWay application for production, run:
+To build the final jar and optimize the youTodo application for production, run:

 ```
 ./gradlew -Pprod clean bootJar